Ortur Laser Master 3 vs xTool D1 Pro

 Software & Apps

-There’s no better or worse for software out of these two lasers – it’s purely down to personal preference.
 The Ortur Laser Master 3 is compatible with Windows via LaserGRBL or LightBurn, or if you’re on a Mac you’re restricted to just LightBurn.
-We used LightBurn on a Windows laptop and it connected instantly, but on Mac you may have to add the machine’s profile yourself.
+I used LightBurn on a Windows laptop and it connected instantly, but on Mac you may have to add the machine’s profile yourself.

 xTool have developed their own in-house laser software, XCS, or xTool Creative Space.
 It’s surprisingly user-friendly, with easily adjustable settings for speed and power, as well as making it really easy to create your own custom shapes for cutting or engraving.